First Time Home Buyer

 BUYING YOUR FIRST HOME in BC

 When buying your first home in BC, there are more costs involved than you may expect.
 Between moving expenses, legal fees, inspections and taxes, purchasing a property involves a lot more than just saving for your down payment.
 It’s not uncommon for BC first time buyers to skip on budgeting for these expenses and then get sticker shock when all of the additional costs pile up.
+View our blog Closing Costs for Buyer for the most commonly known expenses.

 Check the market statistics for each area you are interested in on our Communities pages.